quickgrid/ai-resources/papers.md

 **TODO: SORT PAPERS INTO RESPECTIVE CATEGORIES, ADD CONFERENCE/JOURNAL NAMES, REMOVE PAPERS NOT NEEDED.**

-The year column represents publishing year in arxiv and not the year of latest revision. `Supplementary` pdf/docs is not included in the links below.
+The year column represents publishing year in arxiv and not the year of latest revision. `Supplementary` pdf/docs is mostly not included in the links below.
 A paper may fall into multiple categories but organized into a general one.

 Some notes based on read papers can be found here, https://github.com/quickgrid/AI-Resources/blob/master/ai-notes.md.